All Episodes

 He didn't fail at that.

-They weren't tax cuts, they're rate reductions.
+They weren't tax cuts.

 Wait a second.

-The tax rate reductions have been a boon to the economy and they are real and they were substantive.
+The tax rate reductions have been a boon to the economy, and they are real, and they were substantive.

-But they're they expire in 2010.
+But they expire in 2010.

-There's a worst president uh American history.
+He's the worst president to American history.

-But I'm glad you called I wish I had more time with you, Dave.
+I wish I had more time with you, Dave.

 I really do, but I'm simply out of it.